Uttar Pradesh: The Heartland of India

 - According to the 2011 Census, the sex ratio of Uttar Pradesh was 912 females per 1000 males.

-- This figure is lower compared to many other Indian states.
+- This figure is lower than that of many other Indian states.

 Urban and Rural Population